oddlama/vane/README.md

 - [x] *Angel*: A legendary enchantment to accelerate your elytra while pressing shift!
 Gives a more natural feeling than using rockets.
 Elytra go brrrr!
 (Replaces *Wings*)
 - [x] *Unbreakable*: Well...
 A legendary enchantment for truly unbreakable items.
 Extremely rare.
 (Replaces *Unbreaking* and *Mending*)

-Remarks:

-> [as of 1.16.2] Showing enchantment names inside the enchantment table doesn't work due to protocol limitations.
-Custom enchantments will be shown without any tooltip, and therefore cannot be distinguished from one another.

 #### Custom items

 - [x] The *Sickle* allows you to harvest a small radius of finished crops.
 Similar to the hand-harvesting addition, this will drop only product and no seeds.